imantal/Bike-Sharing/README.md

 * Subscribers use bike sharing more than customers.

 The following additional graph would help understand the data better:
-* Trip during heat map for all riders and with breakdown based on gender
+* Trip duration heatmap for all riders and with breakdown based on gender
-* Trip during heatmap for subscribers versus customers
+* Trip duration heatmap for subscribers versus customers